-After a maximum of two years of CPT employment, students may also enroll in a Lean Accounting Specialization that allows them to work full-time for an additional 11-12 months while taking distance education courses part-time with the University.
+After a maximum of two years of CPT employment, students may enroll in an MBA Elective Extension that allows them to work full-time for an additional 11-12 months while taking distance education courses part-time with the University.
 The employer may choose to sponsor employees for an H-1B work visa that would allow up to an additional six years of employment.

 At the Master’s level, USCIS (US Citizenship and Immigration Services) rules allow students to undertake required CPT positions during the first year of study, without having to be in the program at least one full year beforehand.
 Unlike Optional Practical Training (OPT), participation in CPT does not require separate USCIS approval with issuance of an I-765 EAD card.